-From here, board minutes should be finalized and distributed to attendees as soon as possible while the meeting is still fresh in the board and minute taker’s memory.
-A secure platform will allow board members to readily open board meeting minutes, the agenda, and any other pertinent documents.
+From here, board minutes should be finalized and distributed to attendees as soon as possible while the meeting is still fresh in the board and minute-taker’s memory.
+As we’ll explore later on, Boardable’s Minutes Maker empowers you to securely share your minutes within seconds.
+With expansive document storage capabilities, you can allow board members to access board meeting minutes, the agenda, and any other pertinent documents.

 In each of your board meetings, you’ll likely have a handful of items that need to be voted on.
 While you should name who made and seconded the motion, you shouldn’t include how individuals voted.
 Exclude their names and simply note the number of those in favor, those against, and those who abstained.
 As a general rule, keep the record impersonal.

 However, there is an exception to this rule.
 If financial transactions involving board members come up or if the executive director’s pay is set, let the board meeting minutes reflect how individuals voted and their rationales.
 In the event of any legal challenges, rationales will support reasonability.